han190/Fortran-Logo-Generator/README.md

 This project has two driving factors:

-* To provide a portable Fortran Logo Generator written in modern Fortran,
+* To provide a portable and customizable Fortran logo generator written in modern Fortran,
 * To polish the current Fortran logo.

 ## Quick start